 Railway passenger transport statistics - quarterly and annual data

-Focusing on the share between national and international transport, national transport is always predominant, representing more than 90 % of the total transport for all countries in 2017 with the exception of Luxembourg and Czechia.
-International transport represented 30 % of the total passenger transport by rail in Luxembourg and 15 % in Czechia.
-(Figure 3)
+Focusing on the share between national and international transport, national transport is always predominant, representing more than 90 % of the total rail passenger transport performance for all EU Member States in 2020, with the exception of Luxembourg, where national transport represented only 70 % (see Figure 3).

-Number of passengers transported by rail increased in 2017
+Number of passengers transported by rail plummeted in 2020

 Source data for tables and graphs